Contact information

 - PI group: Prof Aris Papageorghiou

-I completed a BSc in Sonography at the Kwame Nkrumah University of Science and Technology, Ghana, in 2016.
-In 2020, I earned an MSc in Medical Ultrasound with Distinction from the University of Derby.
+He completed his BSc in Sonography at the Kwame Nkrumah University of Science and Technology, Ghana, in 2016, and earned an MSc in Medical Ultrasound with Distinction from the University of Derby in 2020.
+He completed his PhD in 2025 at the University of Portsmouth, based on research under the supervision of Prof Sally Collins (Oxford), focusing on the utility of ultrasound in predicting surgical complications in subsequent pregnancies following a previous caesarean section.

-I worked within the Obstetrics and Gynecology Directorate at Komfo Anokye Teaching Hospital (KATH), the second-largest tertiary hospital in Ghana.
-I was a core member of the newly established Maternal Fetal Medicine (MFM) Unit, where I provided advanced fetal ultrasound services for high-risk pregnancies and contributed to training for the MFM fellowship program.
-I was also actively involved in obstetric ultrasound training for undergraduate medical imaging students and radiology residents.
+Before moving to Oxford, Theophilus worked within the Obstetrics and Gynaecology Directorate at Komfo Anokye Teaching Hospital (KATH), Ghana’s second-largest tertiary hospital, where he was a founding member of the Maternal Fetal Medicine Unit.
+There, he provided advanced fetal ultrasound services for high-risk pregnancies and contributed to fellowship training and radiology resident education.

-While based in Oxford, I continue to support fetal ultrasound case discussions and contribute to multidisciplinary fetal medicine meetings in Ghana's two largest tertiary hospitals (KATH and Korle-Bu Teaching Hospital) through telemedicine.
+He continues to support fetal medicine case discussions and multidisciplinary meetings in Ghana’s two largest tertiary hospitals (KATH and Korle-Bu Teaching Hospital) through telemedicine.

 Recent publications